fawazshah/image-editor/README.md

 ## Implementation details

-Usually Gaussian blurring is implemented with a 2D Gaussian kernel, however we make use of the fact Gaussian blurring is a "separable" algorithm to split this into two iterations of blurring, each with a 1D Gaussian kernel.
+Usually Gaussian blurring is implemented with a 2D Gaussian kernel, however I make use of the fact Gaussian blurring is a "separable" algorithm to split this into two iterations of blurring, each with a 1D Gaussian kernel.